 Wow!
-It has almost been 3 years of building a great neighborhood bar and grill in Sun Prairie.
-Over the last 3 years, we have made a lot of improvements to the building and business while maintaining high quality food and service.
-We have added a patio, replaced the bar top, removed the carpet and installed new floors, removed the DJ booth, and updated kitchen equipment.
-We have a lot of fun during Badger games with the UW Alumni Band members coming to play to make it the best place to watch a game.
-With 3 projector screens and 14 other tv’s throughout the restaurant, you always have a view of what is on tv.
-Enjoy a seat at the large octagon bar where you have great views of everything going on.
+Since the start in December or 2013, we have been enjoying your visits at the best neighborhood bar and grill in Sun Prairie.
+Over the years we have made a lot of changes to the building and business while maintaining our high quality food and service.
+We have added a patio, replaced the bar top, removed the carpet and installed new floors, lost the DJ booth, replaced the roof, fixed the siding, added new T.V.’s and updated kitchen equipment.
+The fun never stops during Badger games with the UW Alumni Band members coming to entertain us which makes it the most enjoyable place to watch a game.
+With 3 projector screens and our 14 other tv’s throughout the restaurant, you always have a view of biggest games.
+Enjoy a seat at the large octagon bar where you have great views of everything happening.

 We would love to get to know you as you get to know us.
-Be Safe!
+Be Safe and see you TOMORROW!

 January 5, 2014